molul/firewatch_vue/README.md

-# Fire watches
+# Firewatch

 This Vue proyect was made for a technical test for Cesefor, a Spanish not-for-profit Foundation that promotes and provides funds for the Region Castilla y Leon while especially dealing with the forest sector, and its industry.

 ## How to run it

 The app is available in [Vercel](https://cesefor-prueba-vue.vercel.app/).
-You can also clone it and build it.
+You can also clone it and build it typing the following commands:

-1-
+cd <path-to-the-cloned-repo>
+npm install
+npm run dev

 ## Recommended IDE Setup